Shashank-M-N/Movie-App-React/README.md

 # Movie App React Project
 This is a simple movie app built using React.
 The main objective of this project is to learn and practice React concepts like components, props, state, and hooks while building a functional app.
+You can view the page [here](https://shashank-m-n.github.io/).
+(Note: The site might be taken down in the future.)

 ## Features
 - Search for movies using an input field.
 - View a list of movies with thumbnails.
-- Mark movies as favourites.
+- Mark movies as favorites.
-- Navigate between "Home" and "Favourites" pages.
+- Navigate between "Home" and "Favorites" pages.

 ## Project Structure
 The project is organized as follows: